Quantum droplets in dipolar quasi-one-dimensional Bose-Einstein condensates in optical lattices: Introduction

 An optical lattice (OL) is a periodic potential created through interference of counter propagating laser beams.
 Studies on BECs with artificial periodic potential has been receiving a great interest due to the experimental flexibility to control lattice parameters \cite{bb17}.
 A dipolar BEC with OLs can support different phases such as supersolid, Mott insulator and collapse phases through modifications of experimentally accessible parameters \cite{aa11, aa12,nr7}.
 In the recent past, the stability of standard dipole-model QDs in optical lattices \cite{nr8} and multi-stability of QDs in OLs have been investigated \cite{nr9}, and shown that the OLs help stabilize the QDs.
 Recently, quench and Floquet dynamics of quantum droplets have been studies in two-dimensional optical lattices \cite{nr9a}.

 Our objective in this paper is to study the dynamics of quantum droplets (QDs) in a dipolar Bose-Einstein condensates with optical lattice.
-More specifically, we consider QDs in quasi-one-dimensional BECs and find the effects of DDI on the effective potential of QDs.
-It is seen that the optimum width (i.e., corresponding to the potential minimum) of a QD increases with the increase of DDI strength.
-In presence of optical latticse, minimum value of the effective potential for width is augmented keeping the optimum width almost same.
+More specifically, we consider quasi-one-dimensional BECs and find the effects of DDI on the effective potential of QDs.
+The width corresponding to the potential minimum i.e., the optimum width for the formation of a QD increases with the increase of DDI strength.
+In presence of optical {lattices}, the minimum value of effective potential of width is augmented keeping the optimum width almost same.
 We show that the width of a QD oscillates quasi-periodically in time and the amplitude of oscillation increases with the increase of DDI strength.
-The density profile oscillates periodically in space about the lattice minimum and shape of the distribution depends sensitively on the lattice parameters.
+The density profile oscillates in space about the lattice minimum and shape of the distribution depends sensitively on the lattice parameters.
 These droplets are found to satisfy Vakhitov-Kolokolov criterion \cite{nr10,nr11,nr12}.
 They can be linearly and dynamically stable for chosen values of parameters.

 The paper is organized as follows.
-In section II, we introduce the model for QDs in dipolar quasi-one-dimensional BECs with optical lattices and find equations for different parameters of the flat-top quantum droplet using variational method.
+In section II, we introduce a model for quantum droplet in dipolar quasi-one-dimensional BECs loaded optical lattices and find equations for different parameters of a flat-top QD using variational approach.
 In section III, we discuss the properties of self-bound droplets without an optical lattice potential.
 We investigate, in Section IV, the effects of optical lattices on the properties of the self-bound droplets and study dynamics of QDs by numerical simulation.
 Finally, we summarize our results and give some remarks in section V.